KidPluto/SpringAutowire/README.md

 The easiest way to autowire a bean is by using the @Autowire annotation, to avoid the xml configuration.
 It can be used to autowire a bean on the setter method, on a constructor or a field.

-https://examples.javacodegeeks.com/enterprise-java/spring/beans-spring/spring-autowire-example/
+Using this as a starting point https://examples.javacodegeeks.com/enterprise-java/spring/beans-spring/spring-autowire-example/

+## Auto-Wiring using applicationContext.xml

 **Color.java** will be the **bean** that we will use to **autowire** in all possible ways.
 It is a class that represents the color of an animal.
 It has two attributes, the **baseColor** and **textureColoe**.